bibicortesb/MechaCar_Statistical_Analysis-/README.md

 ## Study Design: MechaCar vs Competition

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+T-test could be tested against competition on fuel efficiency

 In your description, address the following questions:
 What metric or metrics are you going to test?